Koenkk/zigbee2mqtt.io/docs/guide/configuration/devices-groups.md

 **`filtered_optimistic`**
 Same as the `filtered_attributes` option but only applies to the optimistic published attributes.
 Has no effect when `optimistic: false` is set.
 Example: `filtered_optimistic: ["color_mode", "color"]`.

+**`icon`**
+Allows to override the device icon (image) shown on the frontend, should be one of:

+- A path to an image e.g. `device_icons/my-device.png`, note that the image must be inside the `device_icons` directory next to the Zigbee2MQTT `configuration.yaml`.
+Other directories are not allowed.
+- A full URL link to an image, e.g. `https://SOME.SITE/MODEL123.jpg`.

 ## Specific device options